aspose-words/Aspose.Words-Documentation/net/getting-started/features/structured-document-tags-or-content-control/_index.md

 ﻿---
-title: Structured Document Tags or Content Control
+title: Structured Document Tags or Content Control – Aspose.Words for .NET
+articleTitle: Structured Document Tags or Content Control
+linktitle: Structured Document Tags or Content Control
 description: "Aspose.Words for .NET allows you to work with Structured Document Tags or Content Controls."
 type: docs
 weight: 50